 What is Clinic Call-In day?
 Due to the nature of student scheduling, we have a specific day and time where we can schedule appointments for you.
 Thank you for your patience and understanding during this high call volume time; we are working hard to accommodate a large amount of calls and help every person as quickly as possible.
 Please don’t leave a message; we ask that you keep calling back until someone answers.
 Also, please be prepared to be on hold for a bit until someone can get to you.
 Thank you again for your patience!
 If you can’t call us on that specific day, please feel free to call the next week.

 Clients will be screened prior to entering the building and are required to wear masks during the entire time of the visit.

 - Clients are required to wear masks the entire time in the building (even while face-down in the cradle during the massage).
 Please see more information about masks below.

-- All clinic clients will be screened which includes a temperature check and COVID-19 related questionnaire.
+- All clinic clients will be screened which includes a temperature check and COVID-19 related questionnaire each visit.
 If you have any symptoms (including uncontrolled allergies, we will cancel your appointment immediately with no charge).

-- Please bring your own clean/laundered blanket if you get cool during the session.
+- The school can no longer offer blankets to place on top of the sheets.
+Please bring your own clean/laundered blanket if you get cool during the session.

 Other Helpful Information:

 - Therapists and the Clinic Director will also be wearing a mask.

 - Once the clinic client is on the massage table, the Therapist will leave the door slightly ajar for increase air ventilation.